mozilla/fingerprinting-blocking-methods-study-addon/README.md

 * User should not be allowed to enroll if they have flipped fp pref.
 Test with: `npx web-ext run -s dist/extension-control-0.1.0 -c web-ext-config-testFpOn.js`
 * User should be unenrolled if they flip fp pref.
 Start with `npx web-ext run -s dist/extension-control-0.1.0` user is enrolled in study.
 Manually flip pref either in preferences (Privacy and Security) or about:config.
 User should be unenrolled from study.

-### Treatment - Function
+### Treatment - Script

 * User should not already be enrolled in v2 fp study (is that something I need to write code for)?
 * User should not be allowed to enroll if they have flipped fp pref.
 Test with: `npx web-ext run -s dist/extension-treatment_function-0.1.0 -c web-ext-config-testFpOn.js` - I'm not sure about this - but this is safer option.
 * User should be unenrolled if they flip fp pref.
 Start with `npx web-ext run -s dist/extension-treatment_function-0.1.0` user is enrolled in study.
 Manually flip pref either in preferences (Privacy and Security) or about:config.
 User should be unenrolled from study.
 Should be unenrolled, as this will lead to domain level FP blocking kicking in and will pollute results.
+* Test updateAfter set short, and make sure everything still runs.
+User's could change clock and we want things to continue running.
+This will require installing, then keepign profile for at least the time chanage.

 ## Questions

 * Do we want to do anything with regards to skiplist pref?
 * Do we need to show an indication in privacy panel that they're being protected through this alternate mechanism?
+For now am planning console logging so devs can see what's happening.
 * hidden property in manifest (from federated learning)
+* Do we want to do domain blocking via ublock or pref flip?
+* Do we want to update / have ability to update list?

 ## Development